Advanced Traditional Diamond-Mounting Techniques with Stuart Paul

 - Event type

-Designed for more experienced jewellers, this new evening course taught by jeweller Stuart Paul will develop your hand skills by producing a traditional, 9 stone basket back cluster.
+Designed for more experienced jewellers, this new evening course (Tues 19, 26 March, 2, 9, 16, 23, 30 April and 7 May 2019) taught by jeweller Stuart Paul will develop your hand skills by producing a traditional, 9 stone basket back cluster.
 Ideal for intermediate to advanced learners.

 Taking place in the Goldsmiths’ Centre’s well-equipped workshops, this course gives you the opportunity to develop and utilise traditional hand-making techniques including: